Togyzqumalaq

 Gameplay

-Players move alternately, where a move consists of taking stones from a hole on their side and distributing them to the other holes on the board.
-On a players turn, a player takes all the stones within one of their holes, which is not a tuzdik (see below), and distributes them anticlockwise, one by one, into the following holes.
-The first stone must be dropped into the hole which was just emptied, unless there was only 1 stone in the hole, in which case this stone is just put into the next hole.
+Players take turns alternately.
+On each turn, a player chooses one of the holes on their side that is not a tuzdik (see below), picks up all the stones from that hole, and distributes them anticlockwise, one by one, into the following holes.
+The first stone is dropped into the hole that was just emptied, unless there was only one stone in the chosen hole, in which case it is dropped into the next hole instead.

-- A player may create only one tuzdik each game
+- A player may create only one tuzdik during the game.

-- The last hole of the opponent (9) cannot be turned into a tuzdik
+- The opponent's ninth hole cannot be turned into a tuzdik.

 Winning